 Voice | Three memorized songs in contrasting style and period with at least one song in a language other than English.
 An aria from opera or oratorio can be considered when sung in the original language and key.
 An accompanist is required for the vocal audition and they should make arrangements prior to audition day.

 The application form and a short essay (approx. 300 words) describing the student's intended goals as a music major may be sent to:

 Vancouver, WA 98683

-Questions may be directed to the CCMTA Scholarship Chair: Linda Appert.
+Questions may be directed to the MTACC Scholarship Chair: Linda Appert.

 Competition Winner Scholarships

-Scholarships may also be available for the purpose of helping CCMTA District and Conference Recital Competition winners with their travel expenses.
+Scholarships may also be available for the purpose of helping MTACC District and Conference Recital Competition winners with their travel expenses.
 District winners may earn up to $25, State winners up to $50, and Regional winners up to $75.
-The money in this fund comes from special fund-raising activities by the CCMTA.
+The money in this fund comes from special fund-raising activities by the MTACC.